Mia Love: Tenure

 In December 2017, Love introduced the Stop Taxpayers Obligations to Perpetrators of Sexual Harassment Act.
 Passed by the U.S. House in February 2018, the bill would prevent members of Congress from settling sexual harassment claims with taxpayer money.
 In March 2018, Love became a supporter of creating federal laws against pyramid schemes.
 She also supported adding multivitamins to the list of items that could be purchased through the Supplemental Nutrition Assistance Program (formerly the Food Stamp Program).
-Love has called on the U.S. Department of Education to allow state regulation of student loan providers.
+Love called on the U.S. Department of Education to allow state regulation of student loan providers.

-In May 2018, a defense bill included language that was co-authored by Love.
+In May 2018, a defense bill included language that Love co-authored.
 The language required the military to evaluate the effects of military policies on investigating service members who bring charges of sexual assault.

 Also in the spring of 2018, Love signed a discharge petition seeking to force a floor vote on four immigration-related bills.
 One of the four bills would have prevented the deportation of illegal immigrants who were brought to the United States as children.
-This time period saw Love advocating on several fronts in relation to immigration.
+This period saw Love advocating on several fronts concerning immigration.
 She also was the co-leader with Pramila Jayapal of an effort to keep in place rules that allowed accompanying spouses of H-4 Visa holders to have work authorization while in the United States.

 In May 2018, Love's Small Bank Holding Company Relief Act became law.
 Love was a member of the Congressional Western Caucus and the Climate Solutions Caucus.

-In the lame-duck session of the 115th Congress, Love missed 71 out of 85 votes, all of which occurred on a single weekend.
-She attributed her absence to her need to care for a sick child.
-It was more than any other member of congress who lost reelection and far more than any of the three other members of Utah's congressional delegation.
+In the lame-duck session of the 115th Congress, Love missed 71 out of 85 votes on a single weekend.
+She attributed her absence to caring for a sick child.
+It was more than any other member of Congress who lost reelection and far more than any of the three other members of Utah's congressional delegation.

 Post-congressional career

 After leaving Congress, Love became a contributor at CNN.
 She also served as a non-residential senior fellow to The United States Studies Centre at the University of Sydney.
-In Fall 2020, Love was appointed a fellow of the institute of politics and public service at the McCourt School of Public Policy at Georgetown University.
+In fall 2020, Love was appointed a fellow of the Institute of Politics and Public Service at the McCourt School of Public Policy at Georgetown University.

 In the 2020 presidential election, Love voted as an elector, replacing Sean Reyes.
 In June 2021, Love joined the Center for Growth and Opportunity at Utah State University as the national outreach director.

-In August 2021, Love joined a rotating group of conservative guest hosts on the ABC daytime talk show The View for its 25th season, replacing the seat of Meghan McCain.

-In January 2023, Love published a memoir titled, Qualified: Finding Your Voice, Leading with Character, and Empowering Others, through Hachette Book Group.
+In August 2021, Love joined a rotating group of conservative guest hosts on the ABC daytime talk show The View for its 25th season, replacing Meghan McCain.
+In January 2023, Love published a memoir titled Qualified: Finding Your Voice, Leading with Character, and Empowering Others, through Hachette Book Group.

 Political positions

-Abortion

-Love opposes abortion.
-In a speech at the 2017 March for Life, she said her parents, immigrants from Haiti, considered aborting her but decided not to do so.